 Students enroll in courses upon arrival in Paris, although course guides will be available prior to arrival, and students should have first, second and third choice courses ready at the start of the semester.

 Courses are available in History, Geography, French Literature, English Literature, Art History, Theology and Philosophy.
+If a student is interested in taking Literature courses, it is strongly suggested he/she have taken FRE3305 and/or FRE3306 before they leave.
 A limited number of courses are also available in political science, economics and social sciences in the Faculte de Sciences Sociales et Economiques (FASSE), however these courses count for a small number of credits, often 2 or 3 ECTS requiring students to take many more classes than is typical and making it difficult to get major credit at BC, so we do not recommend taking courses in this department.

 More details on the program are available on the ICP website